Trauma Centers and Tourism

-Rabbi Eckstein’s biography, The Bridge Builder, releases on August 11 – less than a week away!
-Until then, enjoy a sneak peek from this compelling book about the rabbi’s life and continuing legacy.
+Enjoy a snippet from Rabbi Eckstein’s biography, The Bridge Builder, the compelling book about the rabbi’s life and continuing legacy.

 Eckstein found another way to contribute to the fight – one that did a great deal to establish him in Israel.
 A few months after he moved to Jerusalem, the Second Intifada broke out.
 It had been simmering since the 1995 Oslo Accords, in which Arafat agreed to recognize Israel in return for Palestinian autonomy in most of the West Bank and Gaza.
 The deal was billed as a prelude to peace, but it didn’t work out that way.